diegokoes/NOTES_programming/dump/jakartaee/jakartaeeservlets.md

 3. **Destruction (destroy)**: When the server shuts down or the servlet is undeployed, the container calls `destroy()`.
 This is your chance to release resources, close connections, and perform cleanup.

-## Servlet Instances and Threading
+## SERVLET INSTANCES AND THREADING

 This is a crucial point to understand: **A servlet instance is shared across all requests**.
 One servlet object serves multiple users simultaneously, with each request running in a separate thread.